 DAAD (German Academic Exchange Service) created the Undergraduate Scholarship Program to support undergraduate US students interested in studying, doing research, or completing an internship for a 4-10 month period in Germany during the German academic year.
 The deadline for the Academic Year is always January 31st.

-The MASA Grants provide $1000 for Jewish undergraduates studying in Israel.
+The MASA Grants provide on-time $1000 grants for Jewish undergraduates studying in Israel.
 Applications must be sent to MASA at least two months before the start of your program.

 The Turkish Coalition of America (TCA) offers up to 100 study abroad scholarships for African American, Hispanic American, and Native American students who choose Turkey as their study abroad destination.
 TCA scholarships range from $500 to $2,000 per student.

 Other National Scholarship Resources

 DiversityAbroad.com has developed a personalized scholarship directory that allows students, parents and education abroad professionals to search for study abroad grants, scholarships and other funding opportunities.

 IIEPassport Study Abroad Funding Database: a funding resource that allows you to search by country or subject to find the study abroad funding information.